gx9702/UA-TypeRepository/DI/ObjectTypes/TopologyElementType/readme.md

 <!-- objecttype -->
 ## TopologyElementType
-The representation of the TopologyElementType ObjectType in the address space is shown in the following table:
+Defines the basic information components for all configurable elements in a device topology The representation of the TopologyElementType ObjectType in the address space is shown in the following table:

 |Name|Attribute|